nvkelso/carto-css-map-styling/README.md

 * **Size by**: anchors, strokes, and labels have a 2d extrusion measurement (eg: 2px) _For images, the size is implied by a non-repeat dimension of the source image.
 Others are determined by default style CSS.
 Continues from Cascadenik/Carto 1.0_

-#Selectors, attachments, rules, filters, features, data.
+#Core syntax:

 * from cascadenik: **Filters** for feature attributes (FIELDNAME=value or FIELDNAME>value)
+* from carto  1.0: **@variables** for color swatches
+* from carto  1.0: **FontSets**: very important for multilingual characters and UTF-8 labels, font fallbacks
+* new  carto  2.0: **Point geoms have an edge** available for stroking.
+* new  carto  2.0: **@variables** for graphic styles, and text character styles (kinda in 1.0?
+AJ please elaborate)

+#Advanced syntax:

 * from carto  1.x: **RegEx filters** this a new, unversioned bit, grrr.
 Awesome, though. _Optional?_
+* from carto  1.0: **nested styles** from Less.js: tk tk from TMCW and AJ, is this a dup of next point?
 * from carto  1.0: **Nested style attachments** (::) are a repeated version of the exact selection, but with a different appearance styling on a new virtual layer.
 * from carto  1.0: **instances** similar to nested styles, but within the same original layer.
-* from carto  1.0: **@variables** for color swatches
 * from carto  1.0: **expressions** for modifying color swatches, stroke-widths, etc.
-* from carto  1.0: **nested styles** from Less.js: tk tk from TMCW and AJ
-* from carto  1.0: **FontSets**: very important for multilingual characters and UTF-8 labels, font fallbacks
-* new  carto  2.0: **Point geoms have an edge** available for stroking.
 * new  carto  2.0: **Special rendering targets w/r/t attachements**: interior, edge, registration.
 * new  carto  2.0: **Selectors** for object **geometry type** (point, line, polygon, raster) and _advanced_ **geometry components**: inner outer rings, vertex index and first, last. eg: _.classname geom_type_selector { ... }_
 * new  carto  2.0: **Rendering/compositing targets** are implied but can be explicate or overridden: fill-, stroke-, anchor-, and data-. _Note: color:#hex is implied as fill-color:#hex._
 * new  carto  2.0: **Dependant attachments** (&&) depend on the previous bits being rendered in that selection.
 Useful for text labels to require the anchor symbolization being placed. eg: point&&stroke
-* new  carto  2.0: **@variables** for graphic styles, and text character styles (kinda in 1.0?
-AJ please elaborate)

 #File structure